Posted October 25, 2016

 So, what did I do?
 I definitely did not click on the link.
 Instead, I went to the security page on PayPal’s website and found where to report a suspicious email or website.
 I’m fortunate to work at a security centric company so I’m automatically suspicious of pretty much anything online, yet many people are still learning what is and what is not a legitimate communication from a trusted source.

-Over the last few weeks we’ve discussed what is Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait., the importance of cyber security education for ALL employees, and tips for identifying phishing emails.
+Over the last few weeks we’ve discussed what is Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers., the importance of cyber security education for ALL employees, and tips for identifying phishing emails.
 Today, we put what you’ve learned to the test.

 Take our phishing quiz to test your knowledge and see if you can spot the phish.
 Tweet at us or leave a comment on our Facebook page to let us know how you did!